 “Glad tidings to the one whose own faults occupied him from the faults of others.
 Woe to the one who forgot his own faults and occupied himself with the faults of others.” – Ibn al-Qayyim (raḥimahullāh)

 A common cure for treating these diseases (pride, envy and hatred) is to be good to those you have these negative feelings towards.
 Give them gifts, and do nice things for them, especially when you don’t feel like doing so.
 Praise them when you heart seeks to criticise or backbite about them.
 Meet them with respect and humility.
 Do duʿā’ for them, especially when your heart does not incline to do so.

-May Allah al-Quddūs (The Pure) make our fasting the means for purifying our hearts.
+May Allah al-Quddūs (The Pure) purify our hearts.